-- For information on configuring JVM in Interaction Server, see here. - Configure JMS Capture Point - Start with the general procedure for creating a Capture Point Application object and a Capture Point Service. - Set configuration options for your particular environment. - Consult specific examples of configuring JMS Capture Points, listed in the next section. - XML Representation-The integrated JMS Capture Point is capable of capturing interactions in the form of XML documents from JMS-compliant message queue providers.
+- Configuring - Start with the general procedure for creating a Capture Point Application object and a Capture Point Service. - Set configuration options for your particular environment. - Consult specific examples of configuring JMS Capture Points, listed in the next section. - XML Representation-The integrated JMS Capture Point is capable of capturing interactions in the form of XML documents from JMS-compliant message queue providers.
 Consult the description of inbound and outbound XML messages.